Pasquinade: The name as a pseudonym or title

 In 1589 one of the contributors to the Marprelate Controversy, a pamphlet war between the Established Church of England and its puritan opponents, adopted the pseudonym Pasquill.
-At the end of his second pamphlet The Return of Pasquill (published in October 1589), Pasquill invites critics of his opponent Martin Marprelate to write out their complaints and post them up on London Stone.
+At the end of his second pamphlet The Return of Pasquill (published in October 1589), Pasquill invites critics of his opponent Martin Marprelate to write out their complaints and post them up on London Stone, an ancient stone landmark in the City of London which still survives.

 Pasquin is the name of a play by Henry Fielding from 1736.
 It was a pasquinade in that it was an explicit and personalized attack on the Prime Minister Robert Walpole and his supporters.
-It is one of the plays that triggered the Theatrical Licensing Act of 1737.
+It is one of the plays that triggered the Licensing Act 1737.
 Anthony Pasquin is the pseudonym of John Williams (1761–1818) and his satirical writing of royalties, academicians, and actors.

-Pasquino was a pen name of J. Fairfax McLaughlin (1939–1903), American lawyer and author.
+Pasquino was a pen name of J. Fairfax McLaughlin (1939–1903), an American lawyer and author.
 Pasquinade is the title of a piano solo piece by Louis Moreau Gottschalk.

 The Yiddish and Hebrew term Pashkevil is the generic name of the posters put up on the walls of Ultra-Orthodox Jewish enclaves in Israel.
 These posters define legitimate behavior, such as prohibitions on owning smartphones, as well as often being the mouthpiece for radical anti-Zionist groups, such as the Neturei Karta.
 Pashkevillim take the place of conventional media in communities where such media are shunned.